- MIneral Processing

 Our approach is:

-- Cost-effective – existing control infrastructure is used.
+- Cost-effective – Existing control infrastructure is used.

-- Robust – no need for extra computer hardware, software or network connections.
+- Robust – No need for extra computer hardware, software, or network connections.

-- Maintainable – local plant personnel can provide day-to-day maintenance and support.
+- Maintainable – Local plant personnel can provide day-to-day maintenance and support.

-- Appropriate – directly meets the client’s real control requirements.
+- Appropriate – Directly meets the client’s real control requirements.

-- Flexible – can address other control issues, not just SAG Mills.
+- Flexible – Can address other control issues, not just SAG Mills.

-Project overview: New Century Mine
+Project overview: Century Mine

 Together with operating knowledge and appropriate techniques, high-quality control is achievable.
 At Century Mine, model-based, constraint, and multiple-output control were employed.